VNDhanush/amazon-clone/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was done with the help of [cleverprogrammers](https://www.youtube.com/c/CleverProgrammer)

 ## Need these
 Node.js